 100 DBS Points can be transferred to 170 KrisPay miles, which can then be transferred to KrisFlyer miles at a 1:1 ratio.
 Transfers are immediate, but those 100 DBS Points would normally have earned you 200 KrisFlyer miles, so you effectively take a 15% haircut.

 There’s no lounge or airport limo benefits with the DBS Woman’s World Card, but by virtue of its World Mastercard tier, it’s eligible for certain generic Mastercard benefits.
 These include discounted airport limos, discounted airport lounge access, and even some fast track status offers.

 Otherwise, you’ll have access to the usual generic DBS benefits, which can be found here.

 Summary Review: DBS Woman’s World Card

-The main drawback is the 1 year points expiry, which knocks half a star off for me.
-This means you’ll have to commit to transferring your points at least once a year- hardly a dealbreaker, but annoying nonetheless.
+The main drawback is the one year points expiry, which knocks half a star off for me.
+This means you’ll have to commit to transferring your points at least once a year- hardly a deal-breaker, but annoying nonetheless.

 So that’s my review of the DBS Woman’s World Card.
 What do you think?

 |An essential card for miles chasers, with few viable alternatives|

 |A very good card, although other equally good alternatives may exist|